Silver Line (K-Rail): History

 In August 2016, the KHSRCL announced that it would conduct survey to determine public opinion of the proposed alignment.
 The survey is intended to prevent any possible protests over land acquisition and suppress dissent from opponents of development projects in the state.
 The results of the survey, published in February 2017, found that 86% of the 13,447 people interviewed across 110 assembly constituencies in 11 districts were in favour of the project.
 Only 9% of those surveyed opposed the project, while 5% remained neutral.
 73% of the respondents were aware of the project before being interviewed.
 Of those who had not heard of the project, 82% expressed support, while 88% of those who were aware expressed support.
 Supporters of the project believe that it will reduce travel time, reduce greenhouse gas emissions and accidents, and generate development in the state.
 Opponents of the project argue that the project will result in large-scale displacement of people as a result of land acquisition, take away the livelihood of farmers whose land is acquired, waste a large sum of money, and reduce the number of trees.

 In 2019, a survey by French consultant company Systra found that the Kochuveli-Kasaragod rail corridor could be financially viable.

 Systra found that the project can recoup 6% of its cost every year after linking Thiruvananthapuram and Kochi airports.
 The state agency, Kerala State Remote Sensing and Environment Centre (KSERC), is supposed to submit the survey report by March 2020.
 After land acquisition order, a detailed project report (DPR) will be prepared by the Government of Kerala.

+In January 2026, the Kerala Cabinet gave in-principle approval for a 583 km Regional Rapid Transit System (RRTS) corridor from Thiruvananthapuram to Kasaragod as a replacement for the stalled SilverLine plan after repeated refusals by the Centre to sanction the latter.
+The RRTS proposal, modelled on the Delhi–Meerut RRTS corridor, aims to operate at speeds of approximately 160 to 180 km/h, mainly on elevated viaducts to minimise land acquisition and environmental disruption, and the transport department has been tasked with initiating consultations with the Union Government ahead of signing a memorandum of understanding.
+In the Kerala Budget 2026–27, the state government allocated ₹100 crore for preliminary work on the RRTS project, with the Union Ministry of Housing and Urban Affairs reportedly extending support for its development, signaling early central engagement with the alternative scheme.